LarsG21/CameraCalibration/README.md

 # CameraCalibration

 ## Description
-In this Project I wanted to create a measuring system using a camera, that can be used to measure distances on a 2D Plane.\
+In this Project I wanted to create a measuring system using a camera, that can be used to measure distances on a 2D Plane.
+It was part of my Bachelor Thesis: "Development of an optical measuring system with integrated calibration"-.
 This can be helpful for example for PCB inspection.

 <p align="center">